loco/wp-loco/readme.txt

 = 2.3.4 =
 * Updated translatable strings
-* Alerting to unofficial add-ons reported to cause issues
+* Alerting in debug mode when scripts are tampered with

 = 2.3.3 =
 * Fixed fatal error when class not found